 Age group

-Time needed
+O Time needed

-d Learning goal
+A Learning goal

 Instructions

-Which elements method are used how?
+Which elements of method are used how?

-How does the m give youth mem chance to take th bers a
+How does the me give youth memb chance to take th pers a

-How can you con this activity to th of Girl Guiding a Scouting? ne values
+How can you con this activity to the of Girl Guiding an Scouting? e values